-Thanksgiving Day is a national holiday celebrated as a day of giving thanks for the god’s faith and goodness.
+Thanksgiving Day is a national holiday celebrated as a day of giving thanks for god’s faith and goodness.
 On the occasion of Thanksgiving Day neighbors and families gather and enjoy time together.
 Thanksgiving is celebrated on the fourth Thursday of November in the USA and on the second Monday of October in Canada.
-It is also observed that several places across the world celebrate a similar type of celebrations.
+It is also observed that several places across the world celebrate similar types of celebrations.

 In the olden days, people in North America held thanksgiving ceremonies for the successful harvest and for the hope of good growing seasons in the next spring.